 *Tip session papers are not sent out for anonymous review, but otherwise follow the same process.

 FINAL PROOF REVIEW CHECKLIST

-For authors in the final stages of editing who have received a proof from Postprints Editors
+For use by authors in the final stages of editing who have received a proof of their article from Postprints Editors

 As the copyediting and formatting processes have involved the conversion of your manuscript from one digital format to another, there may be errors in unexpected places in the document, so do read thoroughly.

-Please assist us in presenting your work in its best light by carefully checking the accuracy of the following bullet points – they include items that you as authors are most qualified to review.
+Please assist us in presenting your work in its best light by carefully checking for accuracy in the following areas – they include items that you as authors are most qualified to review.

 Names and Contact Information